Who pays the AMT?

 The individual alternative minimum tax (AMT) primarily affects well-off households, but not those with the very highest incomes.
 It is also more likely to hit taxpayers with large families, those who are married, and those who live in high-tax states.

-The regular income tax allows a personal exemption of $4,000 (in 2015, indexed for inflation) for each family member.
+The regular income tax allows a personal exemption of $4,050 (in 2017, indexed for inflation) for each family member.
 The AMT exemption varies by filing status but does not increase with family size.
-As a result, in 2015 families with two children are about three times more likely to pay the AMT than those without children (5.6 percent versus 1.8 percent).
-Families with three or more children (8.1 percent) are more than four times as likely to pay the AMT as those without children (table 2).
+As a result, in 2017 families with two children are three times more likely to pay the AMT than those without children (6.3 percent versus 2.1 percent).
+Families with three or more children (9.0 percent) are more than four times as likely to pay the AMT as those without children (table 2).

 Taxpayers can deduct state and local taxes under the regular income tax but not the AMT.
-Thus, in 2015 taxpayers in high-tax states are twice as likely to be on the AMT as those in low-tax states.
+Thus, in 2017 taxpayers in high-tax states are more than twice as likely to be on the AMT as those in low-tax states.

 Burman, Leonard E. 2007.
 “The Alternative Minimum Tax: Assault on the Middle Class.”
 The Milken Institute Review, October.